-We founded ContraVir three years ago as pricing, plain and simple.
-If the industry a publicly traded company, and 15 months does not figure out a way to be more translater were listed to Nasdaq.
-The first prodparent, the government will.
-The system uct with which we founded the company in the United States allows us to innovate, was FV-100, now known generically as and reference pricing would hinder our ValnivudineTM, a treatment for shingles. progress to helping people with hard-to-We entered our phase 3 clinical trial about treat diseases.
-Patients might be in favor nine months later.
-Around the time the of reference pricing to lower drug costs, FDA allowed us to go into phase 3, I libut removing the incentive for profit will censed another product from Chimerix kill invention.
-In countries such as Russia, called CMX157, now known as Tenofoprices might be low, but there is no innovir Exalidex (TXLTM).
-TXLTM is a lipid vation, and what is invented is not tested analog of Tenofovir, the same drug that I adequately enough to be safe. launched at Gilead.
+We founded ContraVir three years ago as a publicly traded company, and 15 months later were listed to Nasdaq.
+The first product with which we founded the company was FV-100, now known generically as ValnivudineTM, a treatment for shingles.
+We entered our phase 3 clinical trial about nine months later.
+Around the time the FDA allowed us to go into phase 3, I licensed another product from Chimerix called CMX157, now known as Tenofovir Exalidex (TXLTM).
+TXLTM is a lipid analog of Tenofovir, the same drug that I launched at Gilead.
 We are now in phase 2 and recently finished a trial in Thailand.
-What are some of the key considerations Our other asset originates from a company when bringing ContraVir's drugs to we acquired last year called Ciclofilin, market from a competition standpoint? which we are looking at for Hepatitis B We have data that shows that TXL[TM] is and for liver fibrosis.
-CRV431, which is as good as both of Gilead's products.
-Our a cyclophilin antagonist, is pre-IND, and goal is to show that we are a little better, we are doing all the IND studies now.
-We then the sky is the limit.
-We hope to be safhope to file our IND by the end of the year er and outdo our competitors in dropping and move into clinical studies in 2018. the amount of virus.
-Hepatitis B will be a We have two further research centers outcombination like HIV, and there are about side of New Jersey.
-The first is a Hepatitis 40 products currently in development, but B laboratory in Edmonton, Canada, where it remains to be seen which combination our chief scientific officer sits with his will work best.
-We hope that our drug will staff.
-We also recently opened a facility in work better within combination than other Doylestown, Pennsylvania, as part of the drugs out there.
-Hepatitis B Foundation, the Blumberg In-Valnivudine, now in phase 3, has already stitute. been proven in our studies to be superior How supportive is New Jersey's Net Operating Loss (NOL) tax credit program, of which ContraVir has taken advantage?
+Our other asset originates from a company we acquired last year called Ciclofilin, which we are looking at for Hepatitis B and for liver fibrosis.
+CRV431, which is a cyclophilin antagonist, is pre-IND, and we are doing all the IND studies now.
+We hope to file our IND by the end of the year and move into clinical studies in 2018.
+We have two further research centers outwe have two further research centers outside of New Jersey.
+The first is a Hepatitis B laboratory in Edmonton, Canada, where our chief scientific officer sits with his staff.
+We also recently opened a facility in Doylestown, Pennsylvania, as part of the Hepatitis B Foundation, the Blumberg Institute.
+How supportive is New Jersey's Net Operating Loss (NOL) tax credit program, of which ContraVir has taken advantage?
 New Jersey is in fact the only state that offers NOLs.
 I am on a committee called the Capital Formation Committee at BIO, and we are always trying to figure out ways for other states to pick up the program.
 For companies like ContraVir that only spend money, the program allows the sale of these losses to for-profit companies, often energy companies such as JCP&L and PSE&G. They use that credit to offset some of their profits, and they give us a certain percentage on each dollar we sell to them.
 For us in New Jersey, it is a terrific advantage.
-What could some of the major changes to the industry framework be as a result Industry Explorations of pricing pressure?
+What could some of the major changes to the industry framework be as a result of pricing pressure?